Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Evaluation

 \subsection{Increasing Number of Applications}

 Figure~\ref{fig:21_per_app_std} illustrates the gain in utility per application type for increasing number of simultaneous applications.
-Results are shown as the mean of the \unit[10]{\%} percentiles of the utility values per application.
-Hence, on average \unit[90]{\%} of the requests of a client result in an utility equal or better than the given value.
+Results are shown as the mean of the \unit[10th] percentiles of the utility values over all requests of an application.
+The \unit[10]{\%} tail as summary metric is chosen to allow for a small budget of random error compared to the minimal utility over all requests, e.g., for random delays in processing on the experiment PCs or requests which take longer due to rare latency spikes in the network.
+Hence, on average \unit[90]{\%} of the requests of a client result in a utility equal or better than the given value.

 Figures~\subref{fig:21_per_app_std_model_video} to \subref{fig:21_per_app_std_model_webdl} present the findings per application type.
 The application class VoIP is omitted as there is no significant difference between the managed and best effort scenario.
 Figure~\ref{fig:21_per_app_std_all_sum} summarizes the difference in utility per application type between the managed and best effort experiments.
 Application types with a positive difference (top half of the figure) profit from management.
 The performance of application types with negative differences deteriorate.
 The following general observations can be made based on the figures.